agentbigman/Agentbigman.github.io/_blog/2019-09-17-✔️Emoji-Support.md

 title: ✔️Emoji Support
 ---

-# `:fountain_pen:` Emoji Support
+# 🍕 Emoji Support

-This is how Emoji looks like on this blog.
+This is how Emoji looks like on this blog. 👾

-`:radio:`I’ve been listening to Bryan Adams lately.
+📻 I’ve been listening to Bryan Adams lately.

-`:studio_microphone:`99% Invisible is a good podcast.
+🎤 99% Invisible is a good podcast.

-`:tv:`I’ve been watching Big in France.
+📺 I’ve been watching Big in France.
 It’s a good show.

-`:male_detective:`I have been researching about Github sites.
+🚧 I have been researching about Github sites.

-`:airplane:`I want to travel to DXB soon.
+✈️ I want to travel to DXB soon.